LBoorman1/Optimising_Algorithms_C/README.md

-# Cs257-Coursework
-Optimising code coursework
+# Optimising Algorithms in C
+Challenge as part of my university module (Advanced computer architecture)

+Uses multi-threading and other optimisation techniques such as loop unrolling to optimise the given source code.

-Working in main.c , conjugategradient.c , waxpby.c
+Source code in main.c , conjugategradient.c , waxpby.c